 Employees Crave Flexibility

-SmithGroup designers and strategists have been working with clients across markets and geographies to redefine their own future of work.
+SmithGroup strategists have been working with clients across markets and geographies to redefine their own future of work.
 This process has included surveys from over 2,200 workers across the country.
-Some key themes emerged from insight provided by respondents:
+Key insights emerged from these surveys:

 - When ranking the best aspects of working from home, respondents’ site the following: 1) no commute, 2) work-life balance, and 3) flexible schedules.